Skip to content Skip to Programs Navigation

 “I wasn’t happy about the liberal arts curriculum – I just wanted business,” Griffin laughs.
 “I didn’t feel I had time for psychology or things like that.
 I resentfully signed up for an interpersonal communications class and it was one of the most impactful classes I took.
 It made me think about human behavior and understanding yourself better so you can understand others.
 Today I attribute Chapel Hill’s liberal arts focus with giving me a more diverse education.
 I resented it, but it might be the most important stuff I learned.”

 Fraternal organizations provided other transformative moments.
 Griffin joined Alpha Kappa Psi Business Fraternity his junior year and became one of its leaders.
-Then he and a group of friends started social fraternity, Delta Sigma Phi, where he got a taste of being an entrepreneur, running their house and its business dealings.
+Then he and a group of friends started a social fraternity, Delta Sigma Phi, where he got a taste of being an entrepreneur, running their house and its business dealings.

 “Until my senior year, I thought I’d go work for a big accounting firm, but I fell in love with starting that fraternity,” Griffin says.
 “When one of my dad’s vendors took me to lunch, we talked about that and he helped me realize that I could do that same entrepreneurial thing within my father’s business.
 Having that experience at Chapel Hill, plus the education I got at the Business School, I knew I could grow and diversify the business my dad spent almost 30 years building.”

 Carolina was a blessing, says Griffin.
 “About 10 years ago, I started reflecting.
 I connected the dots that a lot of my success could be attributed to my experiences at Carolina, academically and socially.
 I felt like I had this debt to pay back.
-So I give back.”
+So, I give back.”